 $ sudo usermod -a -G docker ec2-user

-Exit and log in again (remember you can find old commands using the arrow-up) to make the new docker group permissions take effect.
+Exit the AWS instance (just type "exit") and log in again (remember you can find old commands using the arrow-up) to make the new docker group permissions take effect.

 Verify that the ec2-user can run Docker commands without sudo: